sina-cb/tum_ardrone/README.md

-# Package tum_ardrone
+# Package tum_ardrone with PTAMM

+The original [tum_ardrone](https://github.com/tum-vision/tum_ardrone) Package builds on the well known monocular SLAM framework PTAM presented by Klein & Murray in their paper at ISMAR07.
+This package can be seen as an extention over the original package in which the [Parallel Tracking and Mapping (PTAM)](http://www.robots.ox.ac.uk/~gk/PTAM/) framework is replaced with [Parallel Tracking and Multiple Mapping(PTAMM)](http://www.robots.ox.ac.uk/~bob/research/research_ptamm.html).
+PTAMM is also an extension over the PTAM which is presented by Castle, Robert, Georg Klein, and David W. Murray at ISWC 2008.
+Please study the original PTAM and PTAMM websites and the corresponding papers for more information on this part of the software.
+Also, be aware of the licenses that come with them.

+This package is still under development but the PTAM framework has been replaced fully by PTAMM and it can be used as the orignal tum_ardrone could be used.

+The following features are still under development and testing:
+- Saving maps and loading them back into the system: This feature is currently working to some extends.
+The tranformations between drone coordinate system and the global coordinate needs to be checked to make sure that it works with no problems.
+- Relocalization between maps: The current version of the program, relocalizes between the maps but the filter maintained in the tum_ardrone package needs to be modified to work properly with the multiple maps feature.

 This package contains the implementation corresponding to the following publications:

 - [Scale-Aware Navigation of a Low-Cost Quadrocopter with a Monocular Camera](https://vision.in.tum.de/_media/spezial/bib/engel14ras.pdf) (J. Engel, J. Sturm, D. Cremers)
 - [Camera-Based Navigation of a Low-Cost Quadrocopter](https://vision.in.tum.de/_media/spezial/bib/engel12iros.pdf) (J. Engel, J. Sturm, D. Cremers)
 - [Accurate Figure Flying with a Quadrocopter Using Onboard Visual and Inertial Sensing](https://vision.in.tum.de/_media/spezial/bib/engel12vicomor.pdf) (J. Engel, J. Sturm, D. Cremers)

-You can find a [video](https://www.youtube.com/watch?feature=player_embedded&v=eznMokFQmpc) on *youtube*.
-This Package builds on the well known monocular SLAM framework PTAM presented by Klein & Murray in their paper at ISMAR07.
-Please study the original PTAM website and the corresponding paper for more information on this part of the software.
-Also, be aware of the license that comes with it.

 The code works for both the AR.Drone 1.0 and 2.0, the default-parameters however are optimized for the AR.Drone 2.0 by now.